joshwadd/Vehicle_detection/README.md

 ### Spatial Information

-Spatial information of the image is added to the feature space by taking the original image, resizing it to a smaller resolution (removing the higher frequency information)
+Spatial information of the image is added to the feature space by taking the original image, resizing it to a smaller resolution (removing the higher frequency information) and the unravelling to a single vector before adding to the feature space.

 ### Colour Histogram